chromaui/learnstorybook.com/content/visual-testing-handbook/react/es/vtdd.md

 CommentList.propTypes = {
   /**
-   * Es el componente en estado de carga
+   * Is the component in the loading state
    */
   loading: PropTypes.bool,

   /**
-   * Número total de comentarios
+   * Total number of comments
    */
   totalCount: PropTypes.number,
   /**
-   * Lista de comentarios
+   * List of comments
    */
   comments: PropTypes.arrayOf(
     PropTypes.shape({